HEG-INCIPIT/INCIPIT-CRIS/README.md

 ## How tu run

-Actually the shell script INCIPIT-CRIS_launcher.sh launch fuseki and django on the port 8000.
+Actually the shell script INCIPIT-CRIS_launcher.sh launch fuseki and django localhost on the port 8000.
 Make sure to execute the script being in the folder, that it has the permissions to be run, and that the package virtualenv is already intalled.
 Then simply enter

 ```bash
 ./INCIPIT-CRIS_launcher.sh
 ```

-in the terminal and enjoy !
+in the terminal, on your favourite navigator reach `localhost:8000` and enjoy !